Shadowdane/TransformedStorage/README.md

 ## Development

-This repository contains configuration files, assets and other files used in the development of **Transformed Storage** modpack.
+Note: This repository contains the development files and configuration for **Transformed Storage** and is not intended to be installed directly.
+For a playable release, download the modpack from Modrinth.